-Upper school students generally spend two to four hours on homework daily; the amount for students in lower school is one to two hours, in general.
-Although there are unassigned periods during the day, some homework will have to be done after school.
+Upper school students generally spend two to four hours on homework daily; the amount for students in lower school is generally one to two hours.
+There are often unassigned periods during which students can complete this work during the school day, and students should expect that on many days, some homework will have to be done after school.
 If a student has a recurrent problem completing assignments, teachers and parents/guardians will work together with the student to find a solution.
 If a student is absent from school for longer than a day or two, it may be necessary to make special arrangements to complete missed work.
 If the need arises, teachers will contact parents/guardians for support to ensure that students don't fall behind.
-Teachers post homework on Google Classroom and grades on NetClassroom on a regular basis.
+Upper School teachers post homework online and grades on Educate on a regular basis.
 Students who are absent should check these resources to see what they have missed or speak to their teachers immediately upon return.